 Pronounciation: A-GA-ve des-met-ti-A-na

-Landscape Use: Strong accent, focal point for desert gardens; oasis and xeric landscape design themes.
-Great for use around desert and oasis ramadas and patios.
+Landscape Use: Strong accent, possible focal point for desert gardens; oasis and xeric landscape design themes.
+Great for use around desert and oasis ramadas, patios, and most any walkway.
 Often effectively used in mass or groups spaced at 5 to 6 feet on center.

 Growth Habit: Smooth agave is a moderate grower ranging in height from 3 to 5 feet with equal spread.
 Smooth agave produces densely produces basal off shoots (short-stemmed rhizomes) and is monocarpic (individual rosettes die after flowering) like most other agaves in this genus.

 Foliage/texture: Leaves are formed in regular rosette patterns, strap-shaped, succulent, deep green to 4 feet long.
 Leaves are usually recurved or reflexed and the margins are typically smooth but occassionaly have tiny spines.
 Leaves taper to a shorg, terminal tip that is reddish and about 1 inch long; coarse texture.

 Flowers & fruits: After more than 8 years of age smooth agave will produce a thick, green, flower stalk with pale yellow flowers (1.5 inches long) after which the flowering plant dies (monocarpic habit), flower stalk grows vigorously and is very striking.
 The pale yellow flowers of smooth agave are massed on an 8 to 10 feet tall panicled flower stalk.
 Smooth agave can produce bulbils instead of mature fruit;which in time look quite interesting.